yeehaa123/presentation-moonconf/slides.md

 <!---

 Unfortunately, frameworks also suffer from the same flaws as prefab houses.
 In the words of James Russell Lowell:

 "Compromise makes a good umbrella, but a poor roof."

 Frameworks are a 'one size fits all' solution.
-They may help you to get started quickly, but often make it difficult to scale and customize later on.
+They may help you to get started quickly, but often make it difficult to scale and customize your application later on.

-(and yes, I'm looking at you Angular)
+(and yes, I mean you AngularJS)

 While I have nothing against frameworks - like I said, some of my best friends use them - I would argue that they have little to do with architecture.
 Architecture is the art of designing tailormade solutions to specific problems, To make spaces livable for the individual users.
 Framework tend to do the opposite.